 Nicole lives in Brocton with her parents and Beagle, and graduated from SUNY Delhi with an AAS in Veterinary Technology.
 Nicole is currently going to SUNY Fredonia for a Bachelor's in Computer Science.
 She loves being with friends and family, and her 3 1/2 year old Beagle named Gabriel.
 She loves all things Beagle!

 This beautiful girl came to reside with us in 2010.
 Within days she managed to declare herself Queen of the Clinic and has reigned ever since.
-Best friends with Mystery, the two enjoy playing and have occasionally been seen napping next to each other.
+Best friends with Mystery, the two enjoyed playing and have occasionally been seen napping next to each other.
 For those wondering, she is a long-haired flame point Siamese.